Compressed carbon dioxide energy storage

 Compressed carbon dioxide energy storage can be used to store electrical energy at grid scale.
 The gas is well suited to this role because, unlike most gases, it liquifies under pressure at ambient temperatures, so occupies a small volume.
-Energy Storage News reported that it may be "a cheaper form of energy storage than lithium-ion batteries".

 Process

-A 100MWh store requires about 2000 tonnes of carbon dioxide (CO_{2}).
-At the start of the process, CO_{2} gas is stored at atmospheric pressure in a large expandable fabric container, like those used to store biogas, housed within an inflatable protective dome.
+A 100 MWh store requires about 2000 tonnes of carbon dioxide (CO_{2}).
+At the start of the process, CO_{2} gas is stored at atmospheric pressure and temperature in a large expandable fabric container, like those used to store biogas, housed within an inflatable protective dome.

-To store energy, the gaseous CO_{2} is compressed to around 70 bar, which heats it to around 400 °C. Passing it through a heat exchanger and a thermal store cools the supercritical carbon dioxide gas enough to liquify it.
-The liquid CO_{2} can be stored in this state indefinitely in pressurised cylinders.
+To store energy, the gaseous CO_{2} is compressed to around 70 bar, which heats it to around 400 °C. Passing it through a heat exchanger and a thermal store cools the supercritical carbon dioxide gas enough to liquify it under 32 °C. The liquid CO_{2} can be stored in this state indefinitely in pressurised cylinders.

-When energy is required, the CO_{2} is passed back through the heat exchanger, where it is warmed by recovering heat from the heatstore and reverts to high-pressure gas.
-The gas is used to drive a turbine to generate electricity as it passes back into the low pressure store, completing the closed cycle.
+When energy is required, the CO_{2} is passed back through the heat exchanger, where it is warmed by recovering the heat from the heatstore and reverts to high-pressure gas.
+The expanding gas is used to drive a turbine to generate electricity as it passes back into the low pressure store, completing the closed cycle.

 Advantages

 Liquid carbon dioxide can be stored at ambient temperatures, unlike Liquid air energy storage (LAES), which must keep liquid air cold at −192°C, though the CO_{2} does need to be kept pressurised.

 Liquid CO_{2} has a much higher energy density (66.7 kWh/m^{3}), than compressed air in typical to compressed-air energy storage (CAES) systems (2-6 kWh/m^{3}), meaning the same energy can be stored in a much smaller volume.

-All the components of the system are readily available: gas storage domes are used in biogas production; the compressors and heat exchangers are used in the oil and gas industries; the turbine is similar to a medium pressure steam turbine.
+All the components of the system are readily available: gas storage domes are used in biogas production; the compressors&turbines and heat exchangers are used in the oil and gas industries; the turbine is similar to a medium pressure steam turbine, but smaller for the same power.

 Disadvantages

-The gas domes take up land - approximately 6% of the land area of a matching solar farm.
+The gas domes take up land — approximately 6% of the land area of a matching solar farm.

 Carbon dioxide is an odourless asphyxiating gas that is heavier than air.
 A catastrophic rupture of a storage dome in, say, a hurricane would disperse the gas harmlessly.
+However in still air, any leakage of gas would accumulate in any nearby depressions and constitute a potentially fatal hazard.